arminms/g3p/README.md

 `g3p` (`G`nu`P`lot `P`lus `P`lus) is a tiny but mighty header-only Modern C++ interface library for [gnuplot](http://www.gnuplot.info/).
 It is the most natural and intuitive way of adding `gnuplot` support into any C++ program.

-A unique feature of `g3p` is the ability to embed plots/animations in *Jupyter C++ Notebooks* backed by [xeus-cling](https://github.com/jupyter-xeus/xeus-cling) for rapid prototyping.
+A unique feature of `g3p` is the ability to embed plots/animations in *Jupyter C++ Notebooks* backed by [xeus-cling](https://github.com/jupyter-xeus/xeus-cling) kernel for rapid prototyping.
 If you have [Docker](https://docker.io), an easy way to learn about this feature is to run the prebuilt container:
 ```
 docker run -p 8888:8888 -t -i asobhani/g3p
 ```